Ninja-Squad/ninja-squad.github.com/_posts/2017-11-03-angular-cli-1.5.md

     ng build --aot --locale=fr

-When you are buidling or serving the app in JiT mode, the CLI will do the same trick:
+When you are building or serving the app in JiT mode, the CLI will do the same trick:

     ng serve --locale=fr